 Yes Day

-A family reconnects for a day of fun and adventure after mom and dad promise to say Yes! to anything their kids want in this funny flick starring Jennifer Garner and Jenna Ortega.
-Just be prepared for your kids to ask for a yes day of their own.
-All the time.
+A family reconnects for a day of fun and adventure after Mom and Dad promise to say Yes! to anything and everything their kids want in this funny flick starring Jennifer Garner and Jenna Ortega.
+And consider yourself warned: This is the kind of life-imitates-art stuff that can either enhance your life (Marie Kondo) or haunt you forever (Frozen‘s “Let It Go”).
+So be prepared for your brood to ask, nay beg, for a yes day of their own.
+Every day.
+Until you say the magic word.

 Tall Girl